-Kat was born and raised in Indigenous communities in North Queensland and is a descendant of the Mer and Mua people of the Torres Strait Islands.
-Over the past 30 years, she has gained significant experience working in multinational companies, government agencies and universities in Sydney, London & Edinburgh.
+Kat Henaway was born and raised in Indigenous communities across Cairns, Tully and Ayr in Far North Queensland, and is a proud descendant of the Mer and Mua peoples of the Torres Strait Islands.
+With more than 30 years of professional experience, she has worked across multinational corporations, government agencies and leading universities in Sydney, London and Edinburgh.

 Director & Advisor